magfest/sideboard/docs/source/index.rst

 .. function:: listify(x)

-    returns a list version of x if x is a non-string iterable, otherwise returns a list with x as its only element, for example:
+    returns a list version of x if x is a listy iterable, otherwise returns a list with x as its only element, for example:

     .. code-block:: none